• Icon Head

 1. Introduction

 Greenwood Roche is committed to protecting your personal information and complying with the Privacy Act 2020.
-Personal Information is any information that relates to an identifiable individual, and could include identity information (e.g. name, date of birth, address etc.), contact information, emails and other documents, and information about finances or employment.
+Personal Information is any information about an identifiable individual, such as identity information (e.g. name, date of birth, address etc.), contact information, correspondence, documents, and information about finances or employment.

-We collect information from you when you ask us to act for you (if you are the client) or if you are an employee or representative of our client, if you visit our website or if you are a prospective employee.
+We collect information from you when you engage us to act for you (if you are the client) or if you are an employee or representative of our client, when you visit our website, or when you apply for a role with us.

-We may update or amend this policy from time to time.
-Any amendments we make to this policy will take effect once it is published on our website.
+We may update this policy from time to time.
+Any changes take effect once the updated policy is published on our website.

-This policy should be read with our terms of engagement, which is on our website.
+This policy should be read together with our terms of engagement, which is on our website.

 2. How we collect Personal Information